spritesun/spring-boot-http-gradle-demo/README.md

+### Minimal Kci demo repo

-Minimal Jenkins X demo repo based on https://spring.io/guides/gs/consuming-rest/ with the [Spring Actuator](https://spring.io/guides/gs/actuator-service) added in
+Modified from A Minimal Jenkins X demo repo based on https://spring.io/guides/gs/consuming-rest/ with the [Spring Actuator](https://spring.io/guides/gs/actuator-service) added in

 While the original example offers both Maven and Gradle the idea with this demo was to focus purely on Gradle, exercising a new Jenkins X Gradle build pack.